Eco Tourism Policy at Doolin Cave

 3. Interpretation and Education

 Information panels in the Visitor Centre give visitors information on the origins of limestone, the Burren, cave formation and the history of the the exploration and opening of the cave.

-We are part of the Burren/Cliffs of Moher Geopark and are working with them through Burren Connect erecting information panels along the nature trail explaing the earth science elements of the Burren landscape, e.g., dolines, a glacial valley fossils in the limestone, etc.
+We are part of the Burren/Cliffs of Moher Geopark and are working with them through Burren Connect erecting information panels along the eco-trail explaining the earth science elements of the Burren landscape, e.g., dolines, glacial valley fossils in the limestone, etc.

 4. Contributing to Conservation